Alex-Neo-Projects/bagels/Readme.md

    - to check your solc version, do `solcjs --version` in the command line.
 4) **Bagels only works on mac right now**

+## Analytics
+We use analytics to find out if bagels is useful, and how many people out there rely on it.
+We track all analytics using [posthog](https://posthog.com/).
+We only do this because NPM install analytics seem to be... very inaccurate.

+If this is a dealbreaker for using bagels, open an issue!

 ## Acknowledgements

 - Shoutout to [foundry](https://github.com/foundry-rs/foundry), because we use Anvil in this project for the local network :)